 - Communication and Interface: Led by Josh Smith and Sam Kassegne, developing electrodes and circuits to enable bi-directional interactions with the brain and spinal cord

-- Computational Neuroscience: Led by Emily Fox and Eric Shea-Brown, defining intricate biological systems and computations to help design neural interface and control devices and to enrich neural modeling
+- Computational Neuroscience: Led by Eric Shea-Brown, defining intricate biological systems and computations to help design neural interface and control devices and to enrich neural modeling

 - Experimental Neuroscience: Led by Eberhard Fetz and Richard Anderson, uncovering fundamental principles of sensorimotor neuroscience by performing innovative closed-loop experiments enabled by CSNE hardware and computational advances

 - Neuroethics: Led by Sara Goering and Eran Klein, studying how ethical issues such as identity, privacy, authority and moral or legal responsibility are intertwined with neural technologies